 To conclude, you can enjoy all there is to enjoy about the warmer months AND keep your silky, soft, luscious beard all at the same time.

 How is This Possible?

-Another pro tip is to keep your beard well combed.
-Keeping the hairs on your face separated and detangled will promote airflow. this will also make it easier to manage and just give it an all around better appearance.
-If you haven't done so already, check out our new beard combs that that will glide through even the burliest of beards.
+Another pro tip is to keep your beard well-groomed.
+Keeping the hairs on your face separated and detangled will promote airflow during warmer months.
+This will also make it easier to manage (and give it an all around better appearance).
+If you haven't done so already, check out our Beard Combs that that will glide through even the burliest of beards.